 WHERE TO STAY IN SAVANNAH

-There are countless places to stay in Savannah, from large hotel chains to smaller boutique properties.
-Some of the best-reviewed properties include:
+There are countless places to stay in Savannah, from large hotel chains to smaller boutique properties to unique Airbnbs.

 WHERE TO EAT

 Savannah is famous for its Southern cuisine.
 Some local specialties are pimento cheese, buttermilk biscuits, fried green tomatoes, fried chicken, grits, pecan pie, and pralines!
 Here are a few of my favorite places to eat:

 - Cafe M: This adorable French patisserie right by the river has delicious macarons, pain au chocolat, and croissants.
 It’s the perfect place to stop for a quick breakfast or snack.

 - Collins Quarter: Run by Australian expats, Collins Quarter is the best place to go for brunch in Savannah.
 They have delicious brunch favorites like avocado toast, eggs Benedict, and brioche French toast.

 - Soho South Cafe: Chic, fun restaurant housed in a former automotive service station.
 Really good soups and sandwiches, perfect for lunch or dinner.